hc12r/hc12r/README.md

 # Hi there!
-I'm hc12r
+I'm Pitch!

 ## About Me
 I'm a software enthusiast based in **Maputo, Mozambique**, passionate about **open source** and **data science**.
 I'm constantly learning and exploring how to solve problems through code, with a particular interest in low-level programming and understanding how systems work.